-- simple random sampling Sampling locations are selected based on random numbers, which are then mapped to the spatial locations. - systematic grid sampling Sampling locations are selected on a regular pattern (e.g., on a square grid, on a triangular grid, along a line) with the starting location randomly selected.
+- Ordinary sampling two Sample Placement options are available: - 1. simple random sampling where sampling locations are selected based on random numbers, which are then mapped to the spatial locations, and - 2. systematic grid sampling where sampling locations are selected on a regular pattern (e.g., on a square grid, on a triangular grid, along a line) with the starting location randomly selected.
 Sampling is done only at the node points of the grid.
-The grid pattern is selected in the dialog box that appears once grid sampling is selected.
-Click the Grid tab on the dialog box to see this screen.
-Figure 3.2 shows this dialog box.
+The grid pattern is selected under Grid